tend2infinity/robofriends/README.md

 ### `1. clone this repo`

-Then cd into project directory .
+Open the terminal at your preferred location and type git clone https://github.com/tend2infinity/robofriends.git and this will make a copy of this repo on your computer .
+Now cd into your project's folder .

 ### `2. npm install`